DPIRD-DMA/OmniWaterMask/README.md

 # OmniWaterMask

-OmniWaterMask is a Python library for high accuracy water segmentation in high to moderate resolution satellite imagery.

-OmniWaterMask offers high accuracy while supporting a wide range of resolutions, sensors, and processing levels.
+OmniWaterMask is a Python library for high accuracy water segmentation in high to moderate resolution satellite imagery, supporting a wide range of resolutions, sensors, and processing levels.

 ## Features